zegoim/zego-express-flutter-sdk/README.md

 - Android Studio: `Preferences` -> `Plugins`, search for the `Flutter` plugin to download, configure the first step to download the Flutter SDK path in the plugin.

-- Visual Code: Search for the `Flutter` extension in the app store and download
+- VS Code: Search for the `Flutter` extension in the app store and download

 After configuring the flutter environment in any of the above development environments, execute the `flutter doctor` on the command line and complete the related undownloaded dependencies according to the prompts.